kabourek-p/pv247-storage-manager/README.md

 In order create credentials for `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`, you need first to set up Google OAuth ([check these steps](https://support.google.com/cloud/answer/6158849)).

 ### Application

 You need to install node packages and migrate database.

 ```bash
 npm install --legacy-peer-deps
 npm exec prisma migrate dev
 ```

+### Access Database UI

+Visit http://localhost:9002 and login screen will appear:
+You can connect to the devel db using:

+- System: `PostgreSQL`
+- Server: `db` (name provided by docker-compose
+- Username: `root`
+- Password: `123`
+- Database: `pv247-storage-manager`

 ## Run